hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 | takeover           | Boolean | Indicates the current group will takeover ownership of the array volume and volume collection.
 This should be performed against a downstream replica. |
 | reverseReplication | Boolean | Reverses the replication direction so that writes to the array volume are replicated back to the group where it was replicated from. |
 | forceImport        | Boolean | Forces the import of a volume that is not owned by the group and is not part of a volume collection.
 If the volume is part of a volume collection, use takeover instead. |

+!!! seealso
+    In this [HPE Developer blog post](https://developer.hpe.com/blog/lift-and-transform-apps-with-hpe-csi-driver-for-kubernetes/) you'll learn how to use the import parameters to lift and transform applications from traditional infrastructure to Kubernetes using the HPE CSI Driver.

 ### Pod Inline Volume Parameters (Local Ephemeral Volumes)